SophistSolutions/Stroika/Documentation/Building Stroika.md

 This stands in contrast to several other systems (like Visual Studio.net) that treats platform and &#39;configuration&#39; as orthogonal choices.

-Configuration files can be edited by hand.
+### Amending a configuration
+Configuration files should **not** be edited by hand.
+Instead, the current command line is the first element of the configuration file: take that as a starting point and ammend it as needed, and re-run.

-@todo A FUTURE version of Stroika will have an XML Schema (XSD) to describe the configuration file format.
+ - @todo A FUTURE version of Stroika will have an XML Schema (XSD) to describe the configuration file format.

 You can call

- make apply-configurations
+ `make apply-configurations`

 to generate all the directories and files dependent on the defined configurations.
 Note – this is generally not necessary, and called automatically.